-Table 2-2.
-Pros and Cons of Having the Version of the API As Part of the URL
+Table 2-3.
+Pros and Cons of Having the API Version Hidden from the User

 Pros Cons Simpler URLs A Hidden version number might lead to confusion about the version being used.
 Instant migration to latest working code of the API Non-backward-compatible changes will break the clients that are not referencing a specific version of the API.
 Simple migration from one version to the next from the client's perspective (only change the value of the attribute) Complex architecture required to make version selection available Easy test of client code against the latest version (just don't send version-specific parameters)